Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Experimental Evaluation

 \subsection{Evaluation Results}

-Table~\ref{tab:evaluation_results} summarizes results on both benchmarks.
+Tab.~\ref{tab:evaluation_results} summarizes results on both benchmarks.
 On the symbolic benchmark, embedding-based baselines outperform the random agent but remain well below stronger methods.
 GODHS achieves a high SR but a low SPL due to an exhaustive exploration phase.
-MoMa-LLM attains competitive SPL but relies on costly LLM calls at every step, leading to inference costs two orders of magnitude higher.
+This means that the agent first gathers more information about the environment by identifying all possible rooms in the household, which leads to longer travel distances but enables more informed decisions at later stages.
+MoMa-LLM achieves competitive SPL but relies on costly LLM calls at every step, resulting in inference costs that are four orders of magnitude higher.
 Our method consistently outperforms embedding-based agents in both SR and SPL, while matching LLM-based SR at a fraction of the computational cost.
 Ablations show that room influence has the largest impact on SR, while removing the utility margin reduces efficiency, as the agent greedily selects high-scoring nodes without accounting for traveled distance.
+We also compare two variants of the embedding-based baselines, with and without room influence, to highlight the impact of this component on performance.
+We show that adding room context improves the overall success rate, even when utility scores are noisy.

-Figure~\ref{fig:auc_symsearch} shows the success rate over an increasing number of steps.
+Fig.~\ref{fig:auc_symsearch} shows the success rate over an increasing number of steps.
 Throughout the roll-out, our agent closely matches and often surpasses LLM-based planners, particularly in early stages, where it effectively balances exploration and exploitation.
 In contrast, GODHS initially over-explores rooms, while MoMa-LLM exhibits higher variance and slightly lower SR due to non-determinism and hallucinations.
+We hypothesize that LLMs implicitly leverage similar priors in decision-making, which we attribute to our agent’s ability to mimic their behavior.

 Contrary to \benchmark where agents have privileged information of when all rooms have been explored, the simulation benchmark poses more challenges that can arise from the real-time scene exploration and scene graph construction.
 This means that an efficient strategy must balance exploration and exploitation.
 As a result, GODHS performance drops as it over-explores all frontiers and closed doors.
-MoMa-LLM performs slightly better but also tends to prefer exploring unexplored space over attempting to open objects.
-In both evaluations, our agent balanced exploration and exploitation for maximum efficiency, surpassing the performance of LLM-based planners while remaining up to two orders of magnitude faster at inference.\looseness=-1
+MoMa-LLM performs slightly better but also tends to prefer exploring unexplored space over attempting to open containers.
+In both evaluations, our agent balanced exploration and exploitation for maximum efficiency, surpassing the performance of LLM-based planners while remaining up to orders of magnitude faster at inference.